kkentzo/kkentzo.github.io/_posts/2020-03-25-deploying-with-ansible-systemd.md

 We will be needing the following on our local (development) machine:

-* a [working Go installation](https://golang.org/doc/install) in order to build our little service
+* a [working Go installation](https://golang.org/doc/install) in order to build our service
 * the [ansible tool](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
 * the `make` program (check your system using `which make`)